Stronger Together Family Camp (January 17-20, 2020)

-Cancer Support Community Montana will host this session for Montana families affected by a cancer diagnosis.
+This session is done in collaboration with Cancer Support Community Montana and is geared towards Montana families affected by a cancer diagnosis.
 Families who have cancer in the family are welcome to apply.

 For details and an application, please visit Cancer Support Community Montana’s website.

 Our Family Camp in August is a cost-free session is geared toward families with a child 12 or younger that has been diagnosed with cancer.
 A cancer diagnosis affects more than the person with cancer, it impacts the entire family.
 This session will allow families to experience all of the fun that Camp has to offer together.
 Families will have the opportunity to spend quality time with each other and share adventures with other families going through similar journeys.

 Each family looks different from the next.
 For the purposes of this retreat we are welcoming children diagnosed with cancer (ages 4-12), their parents and/or legal guardians and their siblings (ages 4-17).
 Children under the age of four may also be welcome on a case by case basis.
 Please contact us if you are applying for Family Camp and have a child under the age of four or if you have any other questions.

 Camp offers many on-site activities such as swimming, field sports, art, zip line & climbing wall, hiking, and archery.
 Families will also have the opportunity for small group discussion and networking.
 During the evening we plan special events for everyone designed to enhance community and friendship.

 Camp Mak-A-Dream is located outside a small ranching community at the foot of the Flint Mountains.
 Although the Main Lodge is nestled in the hills amid incredible Montana scenery, it is not a rustic camp.
 We have beautiful modern cabins, an art studio, health center and lodge.
 Each family will share a room in one of our cabins.
 Each cabin has a common area and a handicap-accessible bathroom.
 Like all of our facilities, the cabins are fully accessible and convenient for campers of all abilities.